george-hawkins/mini-quad-2023/build.md

 Painless360 suggests also doing a full reset at this stage (I presume to ensure there are no old settings that _might_ not be appropriate for the new firmware).
 To do this go to _Settings / Device / Reset All_ - click _OK_ and the goggles will reboot.

+Note: the VTX (in the next step) automatically removes the `.img` file from its storage once its upgraded.
+However, the goggles just leave the `AvatarMini_Gnd_XX.XX.XX.img` file sitting on its SD card.
+You can remove it later if you want.

 ### Updating VTX firmware

 Initially, I just powered the FC via USB but the VTX is only powered up if a battery is connected.